Problem Statement

 Inter-Institutional Activities

-Full Working Group meetings are held each fall and spring semester over the two year grant period, with each campus serving as host.
+Full Working Group meetings were held each fall and spring semester over the two year grant period, with each campus serving as host.
 Two smaller group inter-institutional meetings have also been held to develop and discuss our qualitative research design and results.

 The first meeting in October, 2006 at Bucknell University was a day-long Working Group discussion of our goals, interests, plans and resources.
 We paid particular attention to the dilemmas our secular contexts present for integrating what faculty and students care about-- what we're calling questions of meaning and value -- with their learning and teaching.
 We began discussing how the four partners can work together to assemble baseline data on student engagement in big questions.
 We plan to develop shared instruments for a qualitative assessment across our campuses of how students and faculty experience secularity, with institutional research to begin during the spring, 2007.